beamyyl/synfetch/README.md

 ### Why synfetch?

+### Why synfetch?

+**Blazingly fast** — now **as fast as fastfetch** and clearly faster than neofetch.

-While there are many excellent fetch tools (neofetch, fastfetch, etc.), `synfetch` stands out by embracing a distinct **synthwave / synthetic** identity:
+While there are many excellent fetch tools, `synfetch` stands out with:

+- Pure bash with smart caching (feels instant on every run)
-- Clean, modern layout with vibrant synthwave colors
+- Beautiful synthwave aesthetic with vibrant neon colors
-- Fast bash implementation that stays lightweight
-- Can be used in ricing and sharing your info/rice
-- Cross-platform support for **Linux** and **macOS**
+- Lightweight, debloated, and highly customizable

-### Features

-- Beautiful custom ASCII art
-- Real-time Monitoring
+- Real-time monitoring mode (`--live`)
-- Displays Info + CPU, GPU and RAM Usage
-- Highly customizable (easy to understand the script) & Minimal Flags
+- Excellent Linux + macOS support
+- Perfect for ricing and showing off your setup

 ### Support